 Stay at the sprawling nine-acre Chautauqua Harbor Hotel, featuring 135 deluxe rooms and suites, gorgeous views of Chautauqua Lake, a full service restaurant offering three meals a day, and a bar with a more casual vibe serving brick oven pizzas and microbrews.
 Go off-site for comfort food and seafood at the cozy Landmark Restaurant, or sample some of Southern Tier Brewing Company’s finest ales and ciders at its taproom, the Empty Pint, where you can also snack on some pretzels, tacos, burgers, and other pub staples.

-Jamestown is now also home to its own Pride month celebration, which debuted in 2021 after a pandemic delay.
+Jamestown is also home to its own Pride month celebration, with the festival taking place on June 8, 2024.

 Corning (Finger Lakes)